weeks months of searching, you finally found the perfect mattress for your sleep style.

 Box Spring Alternative Foundations

-The look and feel of a box spring is a popular choice among those that prefer a more classic bedroom look, but traditional box springs are harder and harder to find.
-A great alternative is a box foundation, sometimes considered a box spring alternative, that has the look and feel of a box spring but offers convenient tri-fold design (no more tetris trying to fit a box spring into your house!).
-The Simple Life Tri-Fold Box Foundation has an easy-to-assemble tri-fold design with a zip-off cover for the best of both worlds.
+The look and feel of a box spring is a popular choice among those who prefer a more classic bedroom look, but traditional box springs have become increasingly hard to find.
+A great alternative is a box foundation, sometimes considered a box spring alternative, that has the look and feel of a box spring but offers convenient bi-fold or tri-fold design (no more tetris trying to fit a box spring into your house!).
+The Ascension™ Bi-Fold Foundation has an easy-to-assemble bi-fold design with a zippered cover for the best of both worlds.

 Steel Grid Platform Foundations

 Durability and utility are sometimes at the top of the list when it comes to finding the best foam mattress foundation.
 If that’s where your priorities lie, steel grid foundations are a great choice.
-Not only do they offer unmatched durability, well-designed versions offer an easy-to-move tri-fold design and a taller format for great under-bed storage.
+Not only do they offer unmatched durability but a well designed grid foundation offers an easy-to-move tri-fold design and a taller format for great under-bed storage.
 Try the Heavy Duty High Rise Platform for a foundation that ticks all the boxes.

 Gone are the days that adjustable foundations were reserved for hospital beds and retirement facilities.
 The enormous health benefits of sleeping on an adjustable bed have finally made the leap into the mainstream.
 Enhanced lumbar support, greater versatility and total customization are just some of the reasons that adjustable foundations are quickly becoming the creme de la creme of bed foundations.
-For a model that has the adjustable base essentials at an affordable price, check out the Electric Adjustable Base that works with latex and all-foam beds perfectly.
+For a model that has adjustable power base convenience at an affordable price, check out the Ascension™ Luxury Adjustable Base, designed to work with latex and all-foam beds perfectly.

 To Your Perfect